 There will be four lecture exams as scheduled in the lecture outline (see pg.
 10).
-Each exam will consist of 60 multiple choice and true/false type questions.
+Each of the first three exams will consist of 60 multiple-choice and true/false type questions.
 Since the major theme of this course is systems integration, important concepts from previous exams that tie into concepts on subsequent lectures will find their way into subsequent exams.
-I will only source information presented in class for examination questions (i.e., what I say, what is on my PPT slides and questions I ask utilizing Top Hat).
-I will automatically drop the lowest score of your first three lecture exams.
-You must complete the course to qualify for this dropped exam option.
-Lecture Exam (IV) will be a semi-cumulative exam.
-This exam will be worth 80 points and will consist of 55 questions on material from the last quarter of the course and 25 cumulative questions on information covered for the first three exams.
-Therefore, the Final Exam will be ~30% comprehensive.
+I will only source information presented in class for examination questions (i.e., what I say, what is on my PPT slides and questions I ask via Top Hat).
+I will automatically drop the lowest score of your first three exams.
+You must take all exams and complete the course to qualify for this dropped exam option.
+Exam (IV) will be a semi-cumulative exam worth 80 points and will consist of 60 questions on material from the last quarter of the course and 20 cumulative questions on information covered for the first three exams.
+Therefore, the Final Exam will be 33% comprehensive.
 There will be no make-up exams offered.
-For whatever the reason you miss one of the first three lecture exams, this will simply be your dropped exam (in other words, you do not need to tell me why you missed the exam).
-The Final Exam is scheduled as designated by the Office of the Registrar (see pg.
-5).
-No other time for the Final Exam will be available, and no exceptions will be made for conflicts.
+For whatever reason you miss one of the first three exams, it will simply be your dropped exam (in other words, you do not need to tell me why you missed the exam).